 If you are thinking of taking out comprehensive car insurance, there are a number of terms you'll need to become familiar with and keep in mind when choosing a policy, like:

 - Sum insured -This is the total amount you are covered for and can be determined two ways: agreed value or market value.
-Agreed value refers to the amount you would be paid if your car was stolen or deemed a ‘write off’ and is agreed on with your insurer.
+Agreed value refers to the amount you would be paid if your car was stolen or deemed a ‘write off’ and is agreed on with your provider.
 Market value is the amount your car would fetch on an open market.

 - Excess - This is the amount you would pay if you ever need to make a claim, so you’ll need to ask yourself your quoted excess amount is something you can afford, particularly as many young driver excess amounts can be in the thousands.
 It also might be worth picking a policy that allows you to adjust your excess to help lower your premium.